mathiasertl/fabric-webbuilders/README.md

   semantics as the default, e.g. a fork of the original repository.
 * ``version``: The version to build.
 By default the latest version found is build.

-  For git-based tasks this can either be ``HEAD`` (which will build the current HEAD of the master branch) or any treeish object (e.g.  a tag or branch found in the git-repository.
+  For git-based tasks this can be ``HEAD`` (which will build the current HEAD of the master branch), any treeish object (e.g.  a tag or branch found in the git-repository) or a string starting with ``~``, which will build the latest release mathing the version, e.g.
+  ``build_jquery:version=~1`` would build the latest jQuery 1.x version.
 * ``dest-dir``: Where to copy the built libraries after building.